austinsonger/Policy-Portal/data-protection.md

 ## Data Integrity Protection

-When appropriate, \<PlaceHolder> engineering should implement "Versioning" and "Lifecycle", or equivalent data management mechanism, such that direct edit and delete actions are not allowed on the data to prevent accidental or malicious overwrite.
+When appropriate, `<Company Placeholder>` engineering should implement "Versioning" and "Lifecycle", or equivalent data management mechanism, such that direct edit and delete actions are not allowed on the data to prevent accidental or malicious overwrite.
 This protects against human errors and cyberattacks such as ransomware.

 In AWS, the IAM and S3 bucket policy in production will be implemented accordingly when the environments are configured.
 When changes must be made, a new version is created instead of editing and overwriting existing data.